galmelman/job-application-tracker/README.md

   - The application automatically visualizes the status of your applications with a pie chart.
   - A bar chart displays the number of applications submitted each month.
   - Detailed statistics such as total applications, applications per status, company, position, and month are generated and displayed.
-- **CSV Integration**: Save and load your application data from a CSV file.
+- **SQLite Database**: Efficient and reliable storage of application data using SQLite.
+- **Data Persistence**: Your application data is automatically saved and loaded from the SQLite database.

 ## Installation